The ghost algebra and the dilute ghost algebra: Introduction

 The three parameters in $\BTL_n(\beta;\alpha_1,\alpha_2)$ arise during multiplication.
 First, the diagrams are concatenated.
 This may produce strings with both ends on the boundary, called \textit{boundary arcs}, and loops.
 Each string endpoint on the boundary is assigned a parity by numbering them from left to right, starting from 1.
 Any boundary arcs are then removed and each replaced by a factor of a \textit{boundary parameter} $\alpha_1$ or $\alpha_2$, if the left endpoint is odd or even, respectively.
 Each loop is removed and replaced by a factor of the \textit{loop parameter} $\beta$.
 For example, in $\BTL_7(\beta;\alpha_1,\alpha_2)$,

 The two-boundary TL algebra has a similar diagrammatic multiplication.
 This algebra was introduced by Mitra, Nienhuis, de Gier and Batchelor in \cite{MNdGB}, with one parameter associated with each boundary, similar to the blob algebra.
+Its structure, representation theory and applications to spin chains have been studied widely, along with a number of very similar algebras.

+In \cite{dGN}, de Gier and Nichols related the two-boundary TL algebra to the affine Hecke algebra of type C, using the action of its centre to show that all irreducible representations factor through a finite-dimensional quotient, later called the \textit{symplectic blob algebra}.
+For generic values of a parameter associated with the action of the centre, they found a representation of dimension $2^n$ that can be expressed as a tensor product of representations, and thus interpreted as a spin chain.
+They then established under what circumstances this representation is irreducible.

+The symplectic blob algebra was further studied by Green, King, Martin and Parker in a series of papers covering various topics in its representation theory \cite{TowersI,NonGenRepThySympBlob,SympBlobBlocks,QHSympBlob}, as well as a rigorous treatment of its presentation \cite{SympBlobPres}.

+In \cite{DaughertyRam}, Daugherty and Ram analysed the \textit{calibrated} representations of the two-boundary TL algebra, wherein the central elements from the affine Hecke algebra are simultaneously diagonalisable.
+More recently, Chernyak, Gainutdinov and Saleur investigated boundary conditions for an XXZ spin chain in \cite{ChernyakGainutdinovSaleur}, and in the two-boundary case, produced representations of the \textit{universal two-boundary TL algebra}, a central extension of the symplectic blob algebra.

-We use a slightly generalised definition with two parameters for each boundary, denoted $\BBTL_n(\beta;\alpha_1,\alpha_2,\delta_1,\delta_2)$, for consistency with $\BTL_n(\beta;\alpha_1,\alpha_2)$.
-The parameters $\delta_1$ and $\delta_2$ are assigned to bottom boundary arcs with odd and even left endpoint, respectively.
+For consistency with our conventions for the one-boundary TL algebra, in this paper, we use the version of the two-boundary TL algebra with two parameters associated with each boundary, as is done in \cite{SympBlobPres}.
+We denote this by $\BBTL_n(\beta;\alpha_1,\alpha_2,\delta_1,\delta_2)$; the parameters $\delta_1$ and $\delta_2$ are assigned to bottom boundary arcs with odd and even left endpoint, respectively.

 Suppose we allow two-boundary diagrams with an odd number of strings attached to each boundary, and use the diagram multiplication rules from $\BBTL_n(\beta;\alpha_1,\alpha_2,\delta_1,\delta_2)$.
 Then with $n=2$, we have but